Overcome common fundraising hurdles and maximize donations.

 - Highlight links

-A widget helps a website visitor customize their own experience, but there are also things you can do while designing your fundraising page through your CMS to ensure your fundraising page adheres to the Web Content Accessibility Guidelines (WCAG).
+A widget helps a website visitor customize their own experience.
+Still, there are also things you can do while designing your fundraising page through your CMS to ensure your fundraising page adheres to the Web Content Accessibility Guidelines (WCAG).
 Here are some suggestions:

 - Provide alt-text on all images and graphics.